 The structure of this paper is organized by five parts.
-The first part describes the concept of AI and the AI background, and then the paper analyzes how AI can be applied in taxation.
-Next, the paper focuses on AI applications of taxation in China and globally.
-The last part summarizes the obstacles of using AI in practice, the prospects of AI in China, and suggestions.
+The first part describes the concept of AI and the AI background, and then the paper analyzes how AI can be applied in taxation, next, the paper focus on AI application of taxation in China and in globally.
+The last part summarizes the obstacles of using AI in practice, the prospects of AI in China, and suggestion.
 The main contribution of this paper is that it gives a relatively clear picture about the problems of using AI in taxation in China.
-This paper is aimed to present facts of AI development in China and pinpoint potentials of using AI in taxation in China.
+The main limitation of this paper is to present facts of AI development in China and pinpoint potentials of using AI in taxation in China.
 It presents the reality of AI being developed in China without substantial researches and data analysis.

 1.1.
 Artificial Intelligence Concept